 Originally organized as an interdisciplinary graduate degree program administered by the Florida State University College of Arts and Sciences, in 2009 the Florida State University College of Medicine joined the program and also began to offer the Ph.D.
 Degree in Neuroscience.
-Presently, graduate students can pursue the degree under the mentorship of 30 Neuroscience faculty located in the Departments of Biological Science, Biomedical Science, and Psychology.
+Presently, graduate students can pursue the degree under the mentorship of over 30 Neuroscience faculty located in the Departments of Biological Science, Biomedical Sciences, Psychology, and Mathematics.

 In 2018, the State University System of Florida approved a new Bachelor’s Degree in Neuroscience at Florida State University, the first undergraduate degree in Neuroscience at any Florida Public University.
 Undergraduate students can now pursue the focused study of the brain, preparing themselves for a variety of STEM-related careers that include scientific research and/or education, all health professions, biomedical engineering, computer and cognitive science, as well as several human-centered professions such as law and economics.
 Students are offered the choice of majoring in Cell and Molecular Neuroscience or Behavioral Neuroscience, allowing them to customize coursework and skills towards specific career objectives.

 No one could have anticipated that disease or injury of the brain would be so difficult to treat.
 The lack of effective treatments for Alzheimer’s Disease, Parkinson’s Disease, ALS, schizophrenia, depression, TBI (just to name a few) is not for lack of trying.
 What has been missing is the focused training in Neuroscience that is necessary to prepare young scientists, educators, and professionals for success.
 By offering both undergraduate and graduate degrees in Neuroscience, Florida State University aims to prepare students for careers where they will be the first to successfully address the difficult problems of brain health and disease.